BioITHackathons/GlycoEnzyme-Expression-Atlas/README.md

 - Input a gene of interest to explore its role in muscular dystrophy.
 - View expression patterns and differential expression status.
 - Visualize KEGG pathway associations and heatmaps across patients.
-- Explore the gene’s network context via STRING-based interactions.
+- Explore the gene's network context via STRING-based interactions.
 This tool bridges the gap between static analysis and interactive exploration, enabling users to dive deeper into glycosylation-related dysregulation in a user-friendly interface.

 ## Results